Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Background on states, channels, and bipartite channels

-is a replacer channel that traces out its input and replaces it with the maximally mixed state $\pi_{B}\coloneqq\frac{I}{d_{B}}$.
 More generally, $k$-extendible channels were defined in \cite{KDWW19,KDWW21}, and a resource theory was constructed based on them.
 However, we only make use of two-extendible channels in this work, and we leave the study of our problem using $k$-extendible channels for future work.
 See \cite{BBFS21} for an alternative definition of $k$-extendible channels that appeared after the original proposal of \cite{KDWW19}.
 A key insight of \cite{KDWW19,KDWW21} is that the set of one-way LOCC channels is contained in the set of two-extendible channels, and we make use of this observation in our paper.

 A bipartite channel $\mathcal{N}_{AB\rightarrow A^{\prime}B^{\prime}}$ is two-extendible if and only if its Choi operator $\Gamma_{ABA^{\prime} B^{\prime}}^{\mathcal{N}}$ is such that there exists a Hermitian operator $\Gamma_{AB_{1}B_{2}A^{\prime}B_{1}^{\prime}B_{2}^{\prime}}^{\mathcal{M}}$ satisfying \cite{KDWW19,KDWW21}